 While automatic compilation is the preferred method for dynamically compiling Coconut files, as it caches the compiled code as a .py file to prevent recompilation, Coconut also supports a special declaration which can be added to .py files to have them treated as Coconut files instead.
 To use such a coding declaration, you'll need to either run coconut --site-install or import coconut.api at some point before you first attempt to import a file with a # coding: coconut declaration.
-Like automatic compilation, compilation is always done with --target sys and is always available from the Coconut interpreter.
+Like automatic compilation, the Coconut encoding is always available from the Coconut interpreter.
+Compilation always uses the same parameters as in the Coconut Jupyter kernel.